-Joongarrabah is a peak that overlooks the Tweed and Gold Coast Region.
-This iconic landmark is a vital part of the local cultural landscape.
+Joongarrabah is a peak that overlooks the Tweed and Gold Coast Region and is an iconic landmark that is a vital part of the local cultural landscape

 For many generations, this special place has been significant in the teaching of “Garrima”, or 'respect'.

 2018 Commonwealth Games – Commissioned Design